-Staff Training
+6. Staff Training

-Every year all staff (including non-teaching and volunteers) must undertake a variety of Child Protection and Safeguarding training including on KCSIE.
+Every year all staff (including non-teaching and volunteers) must undertake a variety of Child Protection and Safeguarding training including on Keeping Children Safe In Education.
 This training will be informed by national and local context as well as identified gaps in knowledge and understanding.
-The academy will ensure.
+The Academy will ensure:

-- Training is recorded and logged.
+• Training is recorded and logged.
 All staff are informed clearly as to how to report anything of concern to the DSL immediately.
-In addition, all staff must read KCSIE part one - All new members of staff, including newly-qualified teachers and teaching assistants, will be given induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, online safety, including filtering and monitoring and familiarisation with the safeguarding and child protection policy, behaviour policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Child Protection & Safeguarding Policy 38 Guidance for Academies and Colleges, Part One and Annex A (September 2023), and other related policies. - The designated safeguarding lead will undergo updated level 3/DSL level child protection training every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually. - All staff members of the academy will undergo safeguarding and child protection training (whole-academy training) which is regularly updated. - All governors must undergo governor specific online awareness training at least every two years. - Staff members who miss the whole-academy training should notify the DSL and will be required to undertake other relevant training to make up for it, e.g., by joining another
+In addition, all staff must read KCSIE 2024 part one.

-- academy's wholeacademy training.
+- All new members of staff, including newly-qualified teachers and teaching assistants, will be given induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, online safety, including filtering and monitoring and familiarisation with the safeguarding and child protection policy, behaviour policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Child Protection & Safeguarding Policy Guidance for Academies and Colleges, Part One and Annex A (September 2024), and other related policies. - The DSL will undergo updated level 3/DSL level child protection training every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually. - All staff members of the academy will undergo safeguarding and child protection training (whole-academy training) which is regularly updated. - All Standards and Performance Commitee Members and Trustees must undergo Safeguarding training which includes KCSIE update and online awareness. - The DSL will monitor and track training to ensure that staff members who miss the whole-academy training undertake other relevant training to make up for it, e.g., by joining another academy's whole academy training.
 It is the responsibility of each member of staff to ensure they have completed all mandatory safeguarding training. - We will ensure that staff members provided by other agencies and third parties, e.g., supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in wholeacademy training if it takes place during their period of work for the academy. - The designated safeguarding lead will provide an annual briefing to the academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews. - The DSL will ensure the academy maintains accurate records of staff induction and training.
+They will be given the opportunity to take part in whole academy training if it takes place during their period of work for the academy. - The DSL will provide an annual briefing to the Academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews. - The DSL will ensure the academy maintains accurate records of staff induction and training.